 Guilt, innocence, regret, war, remorse... widely regarded as McEwan's best work, the text explores the devastating, lasting effects of a misunderstanding.

+How will I be assessed?
 80% exam, 20% coursework.

 A Level English Literature can lead to many career paths including journalism, writing, teaching, politics and the law.